 Application of System/Application Patches

-In addition to the above patching guidelines, vulnerabilities and exploitable findings deemed critical by the Information Security Team must be patched as soon as possible.
+In addition to the above patching guidelines, vulnerabilities and exploitable findings deemed critical by the Information Security Team, regardless of CVSS score, must be patched as soon as possible.

 Automated Monitoring and Alerting

 Loyola employs the use of intrusion-prevention systems (IPS).
 All traffic at the perimeter of the cardholder data environment as well as at critical points in the cardholder data environment are monitored.
 All IPS monitoring points are configured to alert personnel of suspected compromises.
 IPS configurations and devices are configured, maintained, and updated per vendor instructions to ensure optimal protection.

 Exceptions to this policy will be handled in accordance with the ITS Security Policy.